Bloating

 - Why is my stomach flat in the morning and bloated by night?

 - That is the normal pattern.
 Overnight, the gut clears and water shifts.
 Through the day, food, water and gas accumulate.
-By evening the average belly is 1 to 4 cm bigger than at waking.
+By evening the belly is measurably bigger than at waking.
 It is not weight gain, it is normal fill.

 - Can stress make me bloated?